peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Writes a Unicode character as a string in CBOR format to a data stream.

 Note that this method's behavior may change in the future.
-Currently, it converts 'char's to text strings, but it may change to convert them to integers instead.
+Currently, it converts ' char's to text strings, but it may change to convert them to integers instead.

 <b>Parameters:</b>